mvolkmann/blog/src/web-dev-tips.md

 | 5           | offset-x offset-y blur-radius spread-radius color |

-Additionally, the `inset` keyword can precede the color to cause the shadow to be drawn on the inside of the element rather than the outside (referred to here as "outset"), and on the opposite side of the element.
+Additionally, the `inset` keyword can precede the color to cause the shadow to be drawn on the inside of the element rather than on the outside (referred to here as "outset") and on the opposite side of the element.

-Setting offset-x to a non-zero value adds shadow on the left or right side depending on whether the `inset` keyword is present.
+Setting offset-x to a non-zero value adds shadow on the left or right side, depending on whether the `inset` keyword is present.
-Likewise, setting offset-y to a non-zero value adds shadow on the top or bottom side depending on whether the `inset` keyword is present.
+Likewise, setting offset-y to a non-zero value adds shadow on the top or bottom side, depending on whether the `inset` keyword is present.

 The blur-radius value specifies the width over which the shadow changes from 100% opacity to zero opacity.
-The default value is `0` which results in a solid colored shadow.
+The default value is `0`, which results in a solid colored shadow.

 Setting a positive spread-radius value increases the shadow width on all four sides.
-This is typically only used when offset-x and offset-y are both zero in order to add a shadow on all four sides of an element.
+This is typically used only when offset-x and offset-y are both zero in order to add a shadow on all four sides of an element.
 The default value is `0`.

 Here are the value patterns to add a shadow on a single side of an element.
-Note that a small amount of shadow is also added to the adjacent sides in order to achieve a 3D effect and this cannot be prevented.
+Note that a small amount of shadow is also added to the adjacent sides in order to achieve a 3D effect, and this cannot be prevented.

 | Side          | offset-x offset y inset? |
 | ------------- | ------------------------ |